openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

                             --work-dir outputs/logs
                             --gpus 1

+Looks much simplier, isn't it?

-Additionally, you can tune training parameters such as batch size, learning rate, patience epochs or warm-up iteration.
-You can read more about template-specific parameters in quick start [#TODO link].
+4. ``(Optional)`` Additionally, we can tune training parameters such as batch size, learning rate, patience epochs or warm-up iteration.
+More about template-specific parameters is in quick start [#TODO link].
 It can be done by manual updating parameters in ``template.yaml`` file or via comand line.

 For example, to decrease batsch size to 4, fix the number of epochs to 100 and disable early stopping, extend the comand line above with the following line.